 One of the most legendary social events in New York City history was the Black and White Ball on November 28, 1966.
 Hosted by author Truman Capote at the Plaza Hotel and honoring Katharine Graham, head of the Washington Post Company, the Ball propelled Graham to the center of influential new networks and sent her social profile skyrocketing.
-Take a sneak peek inside the Center for Women’s History’s upcoming exhibition, Cover Story: Katharine Graham, CEO, on view in the Joyce B. Cowin Women’s History Gallery from April 16 – August 29, 2021, as we celebrate this anniversary.
+Take a peek inside the Center for Women’s History’s exhibition, Cover Story: Katharine Graham, CEO, on view in the Joyce B. Cowin Women’s History Gallery through October 3.

 At the time, Katharine Graham (1917-2001) had not been president of the Post for long, and the newspaper’s world-famous coverage of the Pentagon Papers and Watergate lay in the future.
 Her father, Eugene Meyer, had purchased the bankrupt paper in 1933 and made Katharine’s husband, Phil Graham, its publisher.
 Phil’s sudden death in 1963 forced the new widow to grow quickly into her leadership role at the Post.
 Yet in 1966, she remained relatively unknown outside of Washington, D.C.
 Capote changed that by naming a surprised Graham the honoree of his hotly anticipated Black and White Ball.

 Capote announced the masquerade months ahead of time, prompting weeks of frenzied speculation—who, among his fashionable crowd of socialites, artists, intellectuals, and celebrities would receive the coveted invitations?
 On the date of the Ball, guests, onlookers, and journalists crowded around the Plaza Hotel.
 Graham recalled, “There was a slight note of insanity about the party.”

 “Mr. Truman Capote Requests the Pleasure of Your Company…”